MONROE-PROJECT/Experiments/experiments/nettest/readme.md

   "modeminterfacename": "InternalInterface",
   "save_metadata_topic": "MONROE.META",
-  "save_metadata_resultdir": None,                # set to a dir to enable saving of metadata "add_modem_metadata_to_result": False,          # set to True to add one captured modem metadata to rmbt result "traceroute_resultdir": "/monroe/results/",     # set to a dir to enable traceroute before rmbt "disabled_interfaces": ["lo",
+  "save_metadata_resultdir": None,                # set to a dir to enable saving of metadata "add_modem_metadata_to_result": False,          # set to True to add one captured modem metadata to nettest result "traceroute_resultdir": "/monroe/results/",     # set to a dir to enable traceroute before nettest "disabled_interfaces": ["lo",
                           "metadata",
                           "eth0",